I. Name and affiliation

 - Records only from the State of California and adjacent ocean (as defined in II.A.) will be treated.

 - The forms treated will be determined from time to time by the Committee.
-In general, the Review List will consist of species that have occurred within California and adjacent ocean on an average of four or fewer times per year during the ten-year period immediately preceding revision of the Review List.
+In general, the Review List will consist of species that have occurred within California and the adjacent ocean 50 or fewer times in total, or an average of two or fewer times per year during the ten-year period immediately preceding revision of the Review List.
 By vote of at least seven members at a meeting or by other voting procedure, the Committee may, as it sees fit, add other species (such as those whose identification is difficult) or forms (such as superspecies, subspecies, or hybrid combinations) to the Review List.
 To add or delete a form to/from the Review List shall require at least seven votes.
 Records of species not on the Review List, but for which there is no accepted record for California, will be treated.

 - The criteria for inclusion on the Review List, and the forms listed, will be reviewed at least once every five years.

 - Records based on specimens or bandings will be treated in the same manner as other records.
 Records based solely on eggs (or egg specimens) will be treated as a record of one individual (a single female that laid the clutch of eggs).
 If the eggs hatch, the number of individuals in the record will be determined as one adult plus the number of hatched eggs of that species.

 - Any record, whether published or not, old or new, may be submitted by a Voting Member or other person.
 An exception to this is a record that has received a previous Committee decision (see Resubmission).